 IDA Canada, a national coalition of the International Downtown Association, represents organizations across the country that manage Canada’s business districts, making them vital places in the nation’s identity and key centres of economic wealth.
 Canadian business neighbourhoods and city cores are varied in form, size and make-up and yet across the country, these business districts play an important role in communities locally, provincially and nationally.
 The goal of IDA Canada is to unite Canada and lay the foundation of the coalition’s Canadian advocacy and research efforts.

-National Canadian Network
+National Network of IDA Canada

-The National Canadian Network provides engagement opportunities, best practice resources and solutions, and advocacy efforts on national matters related to community building and placemaking.
+The National Network provides engagement opportunities, best practice resources and solutions, and advocacy efforts on national matters related to community building and placemaking.

-Engage with your peers across Canada through a virtual online community and gain access to Canadian-specific electronic resources, toolkits, and best practices.
+Connect with your peers across Canada through a virtual online community and gain access to Canadian-specific electronic resources, toolkits, and best practices.
 A tiered approach for engagement within the network has been created while transitioning towards full membership with the International Downtown Association (IDA) to capture the passion of placemaking and community building leaders throughout Canada.
 To see the benefits of the network, click here.
-If you have questions about becoming active with the National Canadian Network, please contact Ken Kelly.
+If you have questions about becoming active with the National Network, please contact Ken Kelly.

 Ready to connect?
 Sign in to your IDA account, or create one now to get started.